Search

 A trust account is opened in the name of the defined benefit plan.
 This account could be opened with any institution like Fidelity, Charles Schwab, TD Ameritrade, etc. The contribution money is deposited into the account as and when cash flow is available.
 The plan sponsor is also the trustee (in most cases) for the investments in the plan.
 The trustee can decide to invest the money in any exchange-traded product like a stock, bond, mutual fund, ETF, etc.

-Does Your Business Need Defined Benefit Plans?
+Does Your Business Need DB Plans?

 Do you earn more than $100,000 each year?